mayanksinha19/MyRecipies/README.md

 Greetings!
-Today I'm going to teach you as to make Spicy Vegetable Masala Maggi.
+Today I'm going to teach you how to make Spicy Vegetable Masala Maggi.